JakeACole/algorithmsAssignments/README.md

 # Algorithms Assignments

-Here are a few samples of C++ code that I had to write for my Algorithms course.
+A few samples of C++ code that I had to write for my Algorithms course.